 If I had a point for every time I got asked about the best way to use points for travel, I’d have enough to fly around the world.
 Twice.
 After a decade in this racket, I know how to stretch my points as far as possible.

 Used correctly, points can be more valuable than cash.
-You can use them for everything from a staycation at an extended stay hotel to a first-class trip to the Maldives.
+You can use them for everything from a staycation at an extended-stay hotel to a first-class trip to the Maldives.
 You can plan a cross-country road trip with motel pit stops or literally fly around the world.
 The key is to know what your points are worth and to use them wisely.
-As a general rule, you should aim to get at least one cent of value out of each point, though that won’t always be possible.
+As a general rule, you should aim to get at least 1 cent of value out of each point (though that won’t always be possible).

-International business and first-class tickets are typically the most high-value return for your points.
-A round-trip business class ticket to Europe costs between 88,000 and 140,000 miles, while a cash fare will set you back about $5,000.
-An economy-class ticket typically costs 60,000 miles round-trip with cash fares going as low as $400 during the off-season.
-You’re more likely to get bang for your buck on a premium cabin redemption than on coach.
+International business- and first-class tickets typically offer the most high-value return for your points and miles.
+A round-trip business-class ticket to Europe typically costs between 88,000 and 140,000 points/miles, while a cash fare will typically set you back about $5,000.
+An economy-class ticket typically costs 60,000 miles round-trip, with cash fares often going as low as $400 during the off-peak season.
+Overall, you’re more likely to get a better deal on a premium cabin redemption than on a coach redemption.

-International business and first-class travel isn’t just the highest redemption value for your points.
-It’s also something most folks can’t afford without points.
-That’s really the best use of points and miles for travel — not just keeping your expenses low but accessing travel opportunities that would otherwise be out of reach.
+International business- and first-class travel doesn’t just provide the highest redemption value for your points and miles — it’s also something most people can’t afford without points and miles.
+That’s really the best use of points and miles for travel — not just keeping your expenses low, but accessing travel opportunities that would otherwise be out of reach.